mailgun/documentation/source/user_manual.rst

 ``user1@example.com`` will contain a ``user-variable`` field with the content of ``{ "recipient-id": "123" }``

 When using variables, the ``X-Mailgun-Variables`` header will be included in the MIME of the delivered email.
-This means that recipients who receive emails when variables are used WILL be able to see the variables the if they view the MIME headers.
+This means that recipients who receive emails when variables are used WILL be able to see the variables if they view the MIME headers.

 .. _tagging: